jordisc97/MotoRain/README.md

 MotoRain is available in three convenient formats to suit your needs:

-1.  **🤖 Telegram Bot:** The quickest way to check weather on the go.
+1.  **🤖 Telegram Bot:** The quickest way to check the weather on the go.
 Send a message, get a result.
 Perfect for daily commuters who want instant checks or scheduled alerts.
 2.  **💻 Web Interface:** A visual dashboard to explore the radar map and check routes from your browser.
 3.  **📱 Mobile App:** A dedicated iOS-style app experience for heavy users, featuring push notifications and a seamless UI.